Augmented Reality with FLIR ONE

 Here’s what we saw.

-This is a screenshot from Boat Beacon’s live AIS map view showing our position in “Polly” (grey boat with red vector heading 172º) with the “Morning Calm” cargo ship on her way out of Southampton approaching on our starboard quarter about 1NM away
+This is a screenshot from the live AIS Ship map view showing our position in “Polly” (grey boat with red vector heading 172º) with the “Morning Calm” cargo ship on her way out of Southampton approaching on our starboard quarter about 1NM away

-Here’s the view at the same time through Boat Beacon’s Augmented Reality view with FLIR ONE camera support – as clear as daylight even though it was night time.
+Here’s the view at the same time through our Augmented Reality view with FLIR ONE camera support – as clear as daylight even though it was night time.
 We could still spot large ships with the FLIR ONE over 2.5NM away.

 The Viking Constanza’s funnel clearly stood out when she passed us a little later:-